(This post began as an email to Megan Garber of the Atlantic, who was writing about “hot takes.” She published some of what I told her.)

 Some common terms for this contempt: navel gazing, thumb sucker.
 (Infantalism, narcissism.)
 The term “hot takes” participates in this.
 Hot takes are a joke, the lowest possible form, a professional embarrassment, because “these swift, provocative, and socially shareable reaction posts” are at the furthest remove from shoe leather reporting and often parasitic upon it, as bloggers were said to be parasitic back when it was important to say they weren’t journalists.

 As a source of virtue in journalism shoe leather has such high status that it’s hard to generate respect for other skills and disciplines, even when they deserve it.
 We see this especially with news anchors in broadcast journalism.
-They’re always emphasizing that, though they have an important-sounding title — “anchor” of the program — they are really just reporters at heart.
+They’re always emphasizing that, though they have an important-sounding title — “anchor” of the program, or even managing editor — they are really just reporters at heart.
 (Dan Rather after he retired.
 “I’m just a reporter who got lucky.”)
 Being an anchor can make you rich, famous and vital to the company’s bottom line, but it cannot make you virtuous as a journalist.
 Thus:

 “He was always a wire service reporter in his heart,” said Sanford Socolow, a former executive producer for Mr. Cronkite.
 “He always lived by the wire service adage,” which he described as “Get it first, but get it right.”